ZJLiu001/starter-hugo-academic/content/project/2/index.md

 ---
-title: Controller Design for Z Autonomous Airships
+title: Controller Design for Autonomous Airships
 summary: Design a controllers to improve the control performance of a kind of airship  in strong winds.
 tags:
   - Automatic Control